abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 wonderful it is to have none of that being created.
 We realize, *Oh look at that.
 If I don’t create it, then it’s not there.
-What an amazing surprise!* So much of the stress and difficulty of our personal worlds is generated from our own *cittas,* our own minds and hearts.
+What an amazing surprise!* So much of the stress and difficulty of our personal worlds is generated from our own *cittas*, our own minds and hearts.
 If we ourselves stop creating that division and stress—that friction and heat from the grindstone—then we find the citta becomes cool because the division and tension simply aren’t there.